The Fate of Lee Khan (1973) When a Kung-Fu Movie isn’t a “Kung Fu Movie”

-In my humble estimation, Dragon Inn is one of the greatest martial arts films of all time, and it’s follow up from King Hu, A Touch of Zen – one of the genre’s greatest epics.
+Dragon Inn is one of the greatest martial arts films of all time, and it’s follow up from King Hu, A Touch of Zen – one of the genre’s greatest epics.
 The problem is, how do you follow a film as acclaimed as A Touch of Zen when critics love it, but the audiences in cinemas didn’t quite connect in the same way?
 The reaction is the fire and brimstone that great directors are forged by.
-The answer to this particular question is to make the Fate of Lee Khan, newly issued on Eureka’s Master of Cinema.
+The answer to this particular question is to make The Fate of Lee Khan, newly issued on Eureka’s Master of Cinema line.

 Eventually, the fate of Lee Khan is every bit as tense as its forebearer, for that opening stretch – Hu’s film has a complexion much closer to that of the knockabout comedy.
 Patrons will gamble and, where there is gambling, there is also cheating – in step the girls who break up the fights.
 There are also drunkards getting handsy or low-level government affiliates expecting more from the girls.
-Regardless of the reason, the waitresses stand up for themselves psychically in scenes that would be played for laughs as staple scenes in movies produced by Shaw Brothers and Golden Harvest.
+Regardless of the reason, the waitresses stand up for themselves psychically in scenes that would be played for laughs as staple scenes in Shaw Brothers and Golden Harvest productions.

 Each scenario sees the girls use a style of martial arts that compliments their frame rather than jumping around and fighting as the male counterparts would.
-Say whatever you want about the style and credibility of King Hu as a director of Martial Arts cinema.
-While he will never compare to the likes of Chang Cheh, Lau Kar-Leung or Sammo Hung (who did the fight choreography): Hu is something much more important.
+Say whatever you want about the style and credibility of King Hu as a director of Martial Arts cinema, while he will never compare to the likes of Chang Cheh, Lau Kar-Leung or Sammo Hung (who did the fight choreography): Hu is something much more important.
 He was the first feminist in a big boys club that treated women as little more than mothers and objects of lust.
 All of his female characters between this: Dragon Inn, Legend of the Mountain, Come Drink with Me, and Touch of Zen, never once surrender their feminity.
 Yet still, they are all strong-minded and capable fighters within their respective worlds.
-Feminist kung fu movies?
-Maybe?

 Elsewhere in that opening stretch are scenes that establish the dynamics of the local community and the personalities therein.
 Typically, martial arts cinema is impatient, in a rush to get to the fighting, so character development is sacrificed for arduous training montages and beatdowns.
-That King Hu is this patient, waiting well into the second hour before any real action takes place – honestly, it’s a nice distraction from the norm.
+That King Hu is this patient, waiting well into the second hour before any real action takes place – it’s a nice change of pace.

 THE FATE OF LEE KHAN IS OUT NOW FROM MASTERS OF CINEMA